iamvery/testing-workshop/doc/WORKSHOP.md

 ### ✍️ _WRITE!_

-Before moving on, take a shot at writing this acceptance test.
+Write the acceptance test for this new feature.
 Model it after existing tests.
 Consider the structure of this new test:

 - Given: What state much the app have before the user interacts with it?
 - When: What interaction does the user perform?